sydni/auth-workshop/README.md

 Let's set up the authentication in the console next!
 Go back to your [firebase console](https://console.firebase.google.com) and click on the Authentication tab.
 ![Authentication](imgs/Auth.png)

-The click on Sign-In Method and enable the ones you feel are appropriate.
-Since Firebase is a Google product, enabling users to sign on via Google may be helpful.
+Then click on Sign-In Method and enable a few.
+Since Firebase is a Google product, enabling users to sign on via Google doesn't require any other information.

 ![Sign-In](imgs/SignInMethod.png)